 Arts activities, Gospel Conversation, church council and other meetings will be held in the manse this year.

-Thanks to all worship leaders (please check the online worship roster for opportunities in February-July – you might like to volunteer as a reader, musician, tech host, helper with setup or server of morning tea).
+Thanks to all worship leaders (please check the online worship roster for opportunities in March-July – you might like to volunteer as a reader, musician, tech host, helper with setup or server of morning tea).

 Our presbytery’s Pastoral Relations Committee has authorised Alison and Karen as lay presiders for celebrations of the Eucharist (until July 2027).